Omar-amrani1/SofEng/README.md

 (use the password you setup MySql with)

 If you used a different password or using a separate user, change credentials used in app.js

+### Things that I haven't started doing yet

+Mess around with "styles.css" to make pages look nicer (may need to add html containers for layout styling)

+Replace sent password with SHA-256 hash in script.js ; Add table in sql for storing hash to compare

+Create the 'landlord_property' table mentioned in the EDR ; Branch from logon script ('/login' fetch in script.js) depending on if landlord or regular user